German Shepherd Now

 What You’re Actually Paying For

 The gap between a $1,500 puppy and a $4,000 puppy isn’t marketing.
-It’s usually a reflection of what the breeder invested before you ever saw the listing.
+It’s what the breeder spent before you ever saw the listing.

 ~$1,500 Breeder~$3,500+ Breeder